2013 Cohort

 Bushra Malik

-Bushra transferred from Fullerton College, and majored in Sociology at UC Berkeley.
+Bushra transferred from Fullerton College and majored in Sociology at UC Berkeley.
 She worked for a local high school as a tutor for the AVID (Advancement Via Individual Determination) program, which helps students at all levels be competitive for four-year universities.
 She was also on the board for the Orange County AVID Dollars for Scholars chapter.
 Her Miller Project included her volunteering a nonprofit organization to create a documentary film.

 James Manriquez